bittricky/markdown-editor/README.md

 # Markdown Editor

-> Whatever happened to just getting it all out on the document?
+> Whatever happened to just writing it all out on the document?

 A modern, responsive markdown editor application built with React, TypeScript, and Vite.
 This application allows users to create, edit, and preview markdown documents with a clean, intuitive interface.